-This funny and touching 1983 adaptation of an autobiographical novel by humorist Jean Shepard (who narrates) remains a holiday must-see.
-Ralphie (Peter Billingsley) is a 9-year-old boy in the 1940s Midwest who has his sights set on one thing: getting a Red Ryder BB gun for Christmas, with which everyone tells him he'll "shoot his eye out."
-There are plenty of "boys will be boys" antics, including an unforgettable moment where another boy gets his tongue stuck to a flagpole.
+This funny and touching 1983 adaptation of an autobiographical novel by humorist Jean Shepard (who narrates) remains one of the best Christmas movies ever made.
+Ralphie is a 9-year-old boy in the 1940s Midwest who has his sights set on one thing: getting a Red Ryder BB gun for Christmas, with which everyone tells him he'll "shoot his eye out."
+There are plenty of hilarious antics, including an unforgettable moment where another boy gets his tongue stuck to a frozen flagpole.

 Curious George: A Very Monkey Christmas

-This is a sweet story about George and the Man with the Yellow Hat's preparations for Christmas (and all the accidents George gets into before the big day) and the lessons they learn about the meaning of the holiday along the way.
+This is a sweet holiday story about George and the Man with the Yellow Hat's preparations for Christmas (and all the accidents George gets into before the big day) and the lessons they learn about the meaning of the holiday along the way.
 They have difficulty determining what to give each other on Christmas Day, but ultimately come to realize just how much they mean to each other and are able to solve their gifting dilemma.
-Includes a bonus holiday CD.

 The Santa Clause

-Starring comedian Tim Allen as Scott Calvin, a divorced toy company executive, this family comedy follows him as he takes over Santa's rounds on Christmas Eve after Santa takes a fatal fall off his roof.
-Calvin thinks his tour as Santa is over after one night, but ultimately comes to learn that he is subject to the Santa Clause and must become the new Santa, big belly, beard and all, which creates some problems for Calvin in his regular life.
+Comedian Tim Allen stars in this family Christmas comedy as Scott Calvin, a divorced toy company executive who takes over Santa's rounds on Christmas Eve after Santa takes a fatal fall off his roof.
+Calvin thinks his tour as Santa is over after just one night but ultimately comes to learn that he is subject to the Santa Clause and must become the new Santa — big belly, beard and all.
+And that creates some major problems for Calvin in his regular life.

 Mickey's Christmas Carol

-This DVD includes the quintessential Disney adaptation of Dickens' classic, starring Mickey Mouse as Bob Cratchit in the 25-minute short "Mickey's Christmas Carol."
-Other shorts included in this collection are "The Small One" about a boy and his donkey, "Pluto's Christmas Tree" about the chipmunks Chip and Dale who live in the tree Mickey cuts down and "Santa's Workshop" featuring Santa and his elves.
+This collection includes the animated Christmas interpretation of Dickens' classic, starring Mickey Mouse as Bob Cratchit in the 25-minute short "Mickey's Christmas Carol."
+Other shorts include "The Small One," about a boy and his donkey; "Pluto's Christmas Tree," about the chipmunks Chip and Dale who live in the tree Mickey cuts down; and "Santa's Workshop," featuring Santa and his elves.